 New Capital Gains Tax Canada-Understanding the Proposition

-Budget 2024 announced an increase in the capital gains inclusion rate from one half to two-thirds for corporations and trusts.
+Budget 2024 announced an increase in the capital gains inclusion rate from one-half to two-thirds for corporations and trusts.
 For individuals, the rate applies to the portion of capital gains realized in the year that exceeds $250,000, effective June 25, 2024.

-To fully grasp this new tax rule, we need to understand the terms “capital gains” and “capital gains inclusion rate.”
-Capital gains are the profits made from selling an asset for more than its purchase price, including acquisition costs or commissions.
-These can apply to any asset, such as stocks, bonds, real estate, precious metals, options contracts, or even cryptocurrency.
 Previously, only half of the capital gains were included in taxable income.
 For instance, a $700,000 capital gain would have $350,000 reported as taxable income.
 This one half is the capital gain inclusion rate which is now increased to two thirds for the given conditions.
 The given conditions as clearly mentioned in the above paragraph is the capital gains achieved for more than $250,000 for a given year for individuals.
 Up until $250,000 the inclusion rate is still one half.

 To illustrate this further, consider the following example: